-- Parents will be contacted by Admin for a meeting with Associate Principal/Principal to explain loss of Good Standing, restrictions due to loss of Good Standing and process for reinstatement. - All teachers will be emailed the name of a student who has lost their Good Standing. - After 2 weeks parents, student, Associate Principal/Principal and class teacher will meet to discuss conditions of reinstatement. - All staff will be emailed to inform them that the student has their Good Standing reinstated.
+- Parents will be contacted by the administration team to attend a meeting with Associate Principal / Principal to explain loss of Good Standing, restrictions due to loss of Good Standing and the process for reinstatement. - All teachers will be emailed the name of a student who has lost their Good Standing. - After a minimum of two weeks the parents/guardians, student, Associate Principal/Principal and class teacher will meet to discuss conditions of reinstatement (a reentry meeting). - All staff will be emailed to inform them that the student has their Good Standing reinstated.